dojo/docs/dojox/form/FileInput.rst

 The FileInput class provides a foundation for a series of FileInput widgets: FileInput, FileInputAuto and FileInputBlind.

-Unless you have a clinical aversion to Flash, it is recommended you use the newer `FileUploader <dojox/form/FileUploader>`_ and provided in the DojoX Form project.
+Unless you have a clinical aversion to Flash, it is recommended you use the newer :ref:`FileUploader <dojox/form/FileUploader>` and provided in the DojoX Form project.

 ============
 Introduction